 1 hour 15 minutes

-Taking the "mystery" out of Mysore.
-This class will cover all introductory aspects of the Mysore Ashtanga practice enabling you to attend a Mysore style class with confidence.
-It is taught gently and so is approved for all levels, whether beginning a Yoga practice, beginning an Ashtanga or a Mysore practice or well-advanced in your current practice .This class will allow you a deep exploration of the key components of Ashtanga that will translate into all practices.
+.
+This class will cover all introductory aspects of the Ashtanga practice enabling you to attend any yoga class with confidence.
+It is taught gently and so is approved for all levels, whether beginning a Yoga practice, beginning an Ashtanga or a Mysore practice or well-advanced in your current Vinyasa or Gentle practice .This class will allow you a deep exploration of the key components of Ashtanga that will translate into all practices.

 Back to basics is always a good place to visit!
 All levels.